Watch: Furious rugby player punches own teammate; investigation launched

 "I have to careful what I say.
 [But] it is not something you would expect to see.
 That sort of behaviour is very disappointing.

-"We are not that sort of club.":
+"We are not that sort of club."

 Atkins said Napier Pirate had the "right" to bring anyone who "brought the club into disrepute" before its management committee to explain themselves.